bkwint/ssl_forwarding_iot/README.md

 # Use a nginx proxy to do client cert authentication for you

+Simple nginx upstream proxy to allow small iot devices that do not support ssl to connect to an ssl host.
+Default also enables client certificate authentication for proper protection.

 ## PFX to pem
 To get the appropriate files you should do the following: